DIYDave/ESP8266-Alarmclock/README.md

 ### How to use
 - Download the project from here as zip.
 (Green Button on Top)
 - Extract the zip in a folder on your PC.
 Extract also the .rar packet in folder \01 ESP8266.
+- After that, the structure should look like this:
 - ![alt tag](https://github.com/DIYDave/ESP8266-Alarmclock/blob/1.10/Structure.jpg)

 #### ESP